mpiress/midpy/README.md

 ![Build Status](https://github.com/mpiress/midpy/blob/main/imgs/framework_workflow.png)

 <p align="justify">
-As observed in Figure 1, a series of stages to manipulate the input tasks into the dispatcher are introduced.
+As observed in Figure 1, a series of stages to manipulate the input tasks into the dispatcher is introduced.
 These stages are structured as a workflow in which input tasks are organized into pre-defined chunk sizes, reordered based on an affinity strategy, and submitted to execution.
-As support, the dispatcher creates and manages temporary queues, and workers consume such queues in an on-demand manner, according to a relationship between queues and workers.
+As support, the dispatcher creates and manages temporary queues, and workers consume such queues in an on-demand manner, according to the relationship between queues and workers, which is pre-established using unique identifiers.
 </p>

 <p align="justify">
 On each worker, cache space is instantiated to coordinate common partial computations.
-Each cache space is designed to use typical replacement policies, such as Least Recently Used (LRU), and it is defined in the wrappers, side by side with the applications' routine calls.
-Predefined configurations address how tasks are read, workers are executed, and which policy and cache size is adopted.
+Each cache space uses typical replacement policies, such as Least Recently Used (LRU), and it is defined in the wrappers, side by side with the applications' routine calls.
+Pre-defined configurations address how tasks are read, how workers are executed, and which policy and cache size are adopted.
 </p>

 <p align="justify">
-The dispatcher and worker poll workflow make the execution flexible, which favors observing the application's behavior for different numbers of workers and cache sizes.
+The dispatcher and worker poll workflows make the execution flexible, which favors observing the application's behavior for different numbers of workers and cache sizes.
 Towards such flexibility, we address the framework through the following abstractions: (i) user descriptors, (ii) application and resources, (iii) composites descriptors and (iv) kernel.
 Figure 2 reports the modularization introduced in the framework.
 </p>

 <p align="center">